Mnesma/blackguard-timer-suite/README.md

 # Blackguard Timer Suite

-An electron app to display and control timers related to the Maplestory.
+An electron app to display and control timers related to the game Maplestory.

 ### Please excuse the poorly written code.